pantry/pantry.github.io/core/cli.md

 ## Default Options

 To reduce redundant typing, the CLI supports setting default options using a local `.pantry/config` file.
-This file, if it exists, should contain CLI options, one options per line.
+This file, if it exists, should contain CLI options, one option per line.
 These options will be applied first, allowing overriding as necessary.
 An example might look like:

 ```
 --application pantry